 |Department of Information Systems and Technology Staff|

-Computer-based information systems have become a critical part of products, services, and management of organizations.
-The Information Systems discipline centers on the development of systems that will improve the performance of people in organizations.
-Information systems are vital to problem identification, analysis, and decision making at all levels of management.
-Information Systems professionals must analyze the evolving role of information and organizational processes.
-Their work includes the design, implementation and maintenance of the information systems that form the backbone of today's global economy.
-Information Systems professionals distinguish themselves by integrating technology into business.
-Information Systems graduates pursue professional careers as application developers, database analysts, business analysts and into managerial positions.
-The combination of business, technical, and interpersonal skills are what recruiters demand of Information Systems professionals.
+The Information Systems (IS) discipline centers on the development of systems that will improve the performance of people in organizations.
+Information Systems professionals design, implement, and maintain the information systems that form the backbone of today's global economy.
+Information Systems graduates pursue professional careers as application developers, database analysts, systems analysts, IS project managers and directors.
+The combination of business, technical, and interpersonal skills are what recruiters seek in IS graduates.

 Information technology professionals utilize state-of-the-art, computer-based tools to deliver today’s rapidly evolving computing technology to knowledge workers in widely diverse situations.
 The information technologist must be prepared to work in the complex network and World-Wide-Web environments to meet the needs of the end users in today’s organizations.
 These tasks require bringing solutions together using the different technologies developed by the computer engineers, computer scientists, and information scientists.